adjust/android_sdk/doc/migrate.md

     ![][import]

-2. Add AdjustIo settings to your `AndroidManifest.xml`.
+2. Add Adjust settings to your `AndroidManifest.xml`.
 Add the following `meta-data` tags inside the `application` tag.

     ```xml